 Common Conditions Treated

-Common indications for referral include concerns about inherited connective tissue disorders, cardiac arrhythmias, cardiomyopathies, and suspicion of an underlying chromosome disorder or genetic syndrome in children with congenital heart disease.
+Common indications for a request for consultation at the clinic include concerns about inherited connective tissue disorders, cardiac arrhythmias, cardiomyopathies, and suspicion of an underlying chromosome disorder or genetic syndrome in children with congenital heart disease.

 Learn more »